Trump Floating Terrorist Label For Mexican Cartels Brings Fears Of Drone Strikes

 López Obrador does not advocate confronting drug traffickers with military force.
 Instead, he has committed to tackling the root causes of violence, like addressing poverty and corruption.
 López Obrador has called this policy "abrazos, no balazos," or hugs not bullets.

 That agenda has been viewed by some as being soft on the cartels.
-It's also fueled U.S. commentators in conservative media to push Trump to designate Mexican drug organizations a terrorist organization in recent weeks.
+It's also fueled U.S. commentators in conservative media to push Trump in recent weeks to take more aggressive action against the violent cartels.

+One US official however told NPR any suggestion of American military intervention or airstrikes in Mexico is "ridiculous," since the Mexican government is opposed to it.

 Mexico views U.S. as driving the violence